JiayuanWen/openrgb-startup-script/README.md

 ## Execute on Startup
 You can set the script to execute on login. \
+\
-The steps depend on your desktop environment (Plasma, GNOME, Cinnamon, Mate...), so you will have to search it up how to setup login scripts for your DE.
+The steps depend on your Desktop Environment (Plasma, GNOME, Cinnamon, Mate...), so you will have to search it up how to setup login scripts for your DE.